ShaihanBuenos/ShaihanBuenos/README.md

 ### Hi there, my name is Shaihan Buenos
 ####  📚 I am a Software Enginner Student at PUCRS.
-💻 Always trying to improve my skills, and learn new things.
+####  💻 Also I´m always trying to improve my skills, and learn new things.

 Skills: JAVA / REACT / JS / HTML / CSS